ansys/pyacp/doc/source/user_guide/howto/launch_configuration.rst

 If needed, each ``launch_mode`` configuration provides additional parameters for controlling the transport mode.

-The following example shows how to use mutual TLS (mTLS) as the transport mode when using the ``direct`` launch mode:
+The following example demonstrates how to enable mutual TLS (mTLS) as the transport mode using direct launch:
+``direct`` launch mode:

 .. code::